SIELOnline/libAcumulus/readme.md

 Note to extension/plugin/module reviewers
 -----------------------------------------
-This is thus a cross webshop/CMS library and can therefore not comply with specific coding standards and guidelines for a given webshop or CMS package.
+This is a cross webshop/CMS library and can therefore not comply with often conflicting coding standards and guidelines for a specific webshop or CMS package.
 We ask for your understanding in these.

 This library uses: